mala-project/mala/_sources/advanced_usage/predictions.rst.txt

 in the basic guide.
 One has to set a few additional parameters to make optimal use of the hardware at hand.

+As a general remark please be reminded that if you have not used LAMMPS for your first steps in MALA, and instead used the python-based descriptor calculation methods, we highly advise switching to LAMMPS for advanced/more involved examples (see  :ref:`installation instructions for LAMMPS <lammpsinstallation>`).

 MALA ML-DFT models can be used for predictions at system sizes and temperatures larger resp. different from the ones they were trained on.
 If you want to make a prediction at a larger length scale then the ML-DFT model was trained on,